tanyabrown9/Resilient_vs_Susceptible_Mcapitata/README.md

 # Resilient_vs_Susceptible_Mcapitata
-Microbiome analysis pipeline files for the resilient vs suscepible Montipora capitata proteomics study.
+This is a repositiory for the microbiome analysis associated with the resistant vs susceptible Montipora capitata proteomics study.